prakulkumar/mosam/README.md

-This is a Weather Forcast Website
+Mosam is a Weather Forcast Website

 Mosam shows weather forecast of 5 days for any City of any Country